rakeshnayak360/emiCalculator/README.md

 - Run npm install
 - Run npm start

+As you can see, this is not very well written code.
+I did this application just to understand Redux concept.
 Please feel free to improvise my code.
 I am just beginner to the ReactJs world :)

 ![](https://visitor-badge.glitch.me/badge?page_id=emiCalculator)